With a rate of 1 in approximately 35,000 to 50,000 birth, Cri du Chat randomly appears between 8 and 11 times per year in Canada.

-In a country covering 9.985 million squared km, these babies can be really far away for one another.
+In a country covering 9.985 million squared km, these babies can be really far away from one to another.

 For us, when Emily was little, it meant no other families were near by.